NajeebFarhan/3rd-Semester-Class-Notes/Computer Architecture/main notes/Addressing Mode.md

 | Register Indirect mode    | 400               | 700                        |
 | Auto increment            | 399               | 450                        |
 |                           |                   |                            |

+**Note on auto increment and auto decrement**: the auto increment note is the same as the register increment note except that $R1$ is incremented to 401 after the execution of the instruction. the auto decrement mode decrements R1 to 399 prior to the execution of the instruction

+---
+**Q.** An instruction is stored at location 300 with its address field of location 301.
+The address field of the instruction has the value 250 and processor register contains 200.
+Evaluate the effective address if addressing mode is direct, immediate, indirect, relative, and register addressing mode.

+\* The next instruction to be located is at 302

+---
+**Q.** A relative branch mode type of instruction is stored in memory at address 300, the branch is made to an address 450.
+a) what should be the value of relative address
+b) Determine the value of PC before the instruction fetch and after fetch, and after the execution.

+Q) A relative branch mode type instruction has taken branch to an address 750.
+The branch instruction is of 4 bytes and it has relative address value(offset value) 400.
+Then what is the starting address of the instruction in memory?
+Assume that the system has byte addressable memory organisation.